PennLINC/DAY2_Margaret/.ipynb_checkpoints/Data_Narrative_DAY2_MG-checkpoint.md

 * Is the data backed up in a second location?
 If so, please provide the path to the backup location:
 **copy prior**

-Data was stored as nifti files in /cbica/projects/wolf_satterthwaite_reward/original_data/bidsdatasets/day2.
+Data was stored as nifti files in `/cbica/projects/wolf_satterthwaite_reward/original_data/bidsdatasets/day2`.
-Data was copied by Margaret to sub-project folder /cbica/projects/wolf_satterthwaite_reward/Margaret/Day2/original_data on 9/14/2021.
+Data was copied by Margaret to sub-project folder `/cbica/projects/wolf_satterthwaite_reward/Margaret/Day2/original_data on 9/14/2021`.

-JSON's within origial_data were updated using cubids-add-nifti-info.
+JSON's within origial_data were updated using `cubids-add-nifti-info`.

-* Listing metadata fields using cubids-print-metadata-fields resulted:
+* Listing metadata fields using `cubids-print-metadata-fields` resulted:
     * Acknowledgements
     * AcquisitionMatrixPE
     * AcquisitionNumber